mdabir1203/Libft/README.md

-# Creating C Libraries from Scratch in C
+#Creating C Libraries from Scratch in C

 All the functions are created following the Norminette([https://github.com/42School/norminette](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf))

-## Description:
-            Recreating and reproducing the behaviours of function from Standard C library
 ## Any kind of update / helping me optimize my code is welcomed !!

 ## To run and create the library